SaumenM0ndal/CV/README.md

-# A basic HTML website implementation of my CV
+# A basic HTML implementation of my CV